Marblehead0/qa-automation-portfolio/README.md

 - Console error capture per test (fails if any JS `console.error`)
 - Network controls: block 3rd-party analytics; mock API responses where needed

+📌 See [Flake Triage Guide](docs/flake-triage.md) for how we handle flaky tests.